pnkraemer/code-robust-state-estimation-singular-noise/README.md

 This repository contains the JAX implementation of the experiments from the paper:

-> Krämer, Nicholas, and Filip Tronarp.
-"Numerically robust Gaussian state estimation with singular observation noise." arXiv preprint arXiv:2503.10279 (2025).
+> Krämer, Nicholas, & Tronarp, Filip (2025).
+Numerically robust Gaussian state estimation with singular observation noise. arXiv preprint arXiv:2503.10279.

 [Here](https://arxiv.org/abs/2503.10279) is a link.